STUDY

 Course Modules

-There are three modules, all of which are mandatory.
+There are two 30-credit modules, all of which are mandatory.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-There are three modules, all of which are mandatory.
+There are two 30-credit modules, all of which are mandatory.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.